 Help Your Patients Enroll in Health Insurance Marketplaces

-One of the principal ways that the Affordable Care Act (ACA) will expand coverage to millions of uninsured persons is through state-by-state health insurance marketplaces.
-These marketplaces will help eligible patients buy individual health insurance plans that they can afford.
-They will provide a web-based platform that will enable patients to effectively comparison shop and select the best plan for them and their families.
-Eligible persons will also be able to get tax subsidies to help them afford the plans offered by the marketplaces.
+One of the major ways that the Affordable Care Act (ACA) expands health coverage to millions of uninsured persons is through state-by-state health insurance marketplaces.
+Since opening in 2013, the marketplaces have helped eligible patients buy individual health insurance plans that they can afford.
+They provide a web-based platform that enables patients to effectively comparison shop and select the best plan for them and their families.
+Eligible persons are also able to get tax subsidies to help them afford the plans offered by the marketplaces.

-Health insurance marketplaces have launched and patients who need coverage will be able to enroll in coverage until March 31, 2014.
-To help you help your patients determine health insurance choices, as well as to answer questions that you might have, the American College of Physicians has put together a series of documents to address questions about the changes in healthcare coverage brought about by the new marketplaces.
+Open enrollment begins on November 1, 2015 and ends on January 31, 2016.
+Physicians and their staffs can help get the word out about enrollment opportunities and educate their patients about community-based health insurance enrollment assistance.
+To help you help your patients make informed health insurance choices, as well as to answer questions that you might have, the American College of Physicians has put together a series of documents to address questions about the changes in healthcare coverage brought about by the marketplaces.

 The following documents include general information on resources that are available to you and your patients, and answers to frequently asked questions about insurance enrollment.
 In addition, ACP has also assembled state-specific resources to tell you more about what is happening in your area and help you provide your patients with accurate contact information.